kjaymiller/kjaymiller.com/content/running-a-community-booth.md

 If you want to go all out on Swag remember that folks may not want it (leaving you with it) or may not have a way to carry it.
 I would suggest multi-use items or stickers.
 If you want to go with shirts or socks, you will get more people interested if the quality is better.
 Don't skimp because then you're left with a bunch of stuff that you don't even want to wear.

 Russell is known for giving out Challenge coins to first-time contributors at these events.
 You can get these coins in a variety of sizes and materials for as low as $1.50 each.
 If you have a 3d printer and time you can print plenty these coins, medalions, etc, with a spool or two of PLA.

+If you have good relationships with some companies you may be able to get them to pitch in.
+Why don't they help you with their project by using a discounted copy of PyCharm or deploy their project using a cloud provider that's offering $100 or so in free credits (and maybe a cool lego set).

 The key is to be creative.
 Do things that will make your booth stand out.